SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 4. Salt & Straw

-Salt & Straw is another local brand that's making it big in the Pacific Heights and Hayes Valley Districts.
+Salt & Straw is another one of the local San Francisco ice cream shops that's making it big in the Pacific Heights and Hayes Valley Districts.
 It's rare to find them open without a line!

 They change their flavors regularly and you are free to sample a couple before you choose.
 Salt & Straw will not disappoint!